The Nutcracker, International Television Contest for Young Musicians

-The Nutcracker International Television Contest for Young Musicians is an annual music competition, organized by "Russia K" (Rossia-Kultura) state TV channel, branch of the VGTRK.
-The contest, according to its rules, is open for all regions.
+The Nutcracker International Television Contest for Young Musicians is an annual music competition, organized by "Russia K" (Rossia-Kultura) state TV channel, a branch of the VGTRK.
+The contest, according to its rules, is open to participants from all regions of Russia.

 First held in 2000, the contest became a recognized event in the Russian music world.
-The multimillion audience follows with interest in the competition of the participants day after day, and "Russia K" TV channel transmits the Gala Closing concert life.
+The multimillion audience follows with interest in the competition of the participants day after day, and "Russia K" TV channel transmits the Gala Closing concert live.